 With its ruins, restaurants, and art, Rome is a fun and fascinating place to travel with kids.
-There are a ton of options for entertaining kids in Rome, including parks, piazza, and museums, and we've outlined some of these attractions in the following list.
-And if these suggestions don't win over your brood, there's always gelato!
+There are a ton of options for entertaining kids in Rome, including parks, piazza, and museums.
+The majority of Rome's major tourist sights are outdoor attractions, meaning that in many places, kids will have room to run off some steam.

 Rome is bounding with green spaces, from the expansive and lush Villa Borghese Park, accessible from Piazza di Spagna and Piazza del Popolo to the Parco Colle Oppio, a park hidden on a hill overlooking the Colosseum.
 Several parks, including the Villa Borghese and the park along the Appian Way, allow you to rent bikes, ride horses, or take part in other fun activities that the kids will surely enjoy.

 Rome's outdoor and covered markets are a wonderland of colorful fruits and vegetables, exotic spices, boisterous vendors and a wonderfully chaotic mix of chatter, activity, and commerce.
 Try Campo de'Fiori, in the heart of Rome's centro storico, or, for an even more authentic market experience, the earthy Testaccio covered market near the Aventine Hill.

 The Explora Museum (Museo di Bambini di Roma or MDBR for short) is the only museum in Rome made especially for kids.
 Like other museums of its kind, Explora features pint-sized play areas, such as construction zones and test kitchens.
 Located just beyond the Piazza del Popolo, the MDBR is one place to take the kids if they need some exercise on a rainy day.